 Tips for Caregivers on Speaking with the Media

 The F.E.A.S.T.
-Speaker's Bureau volunteers are active members of the F.E.A.S.T. community who have agreed to consider media interviews.
+Speaker’s Bureau volunteers are active members of the F.E.A.S.T. community who have agreed to consider media interviews.
 We pass on press queries as a courtesy and in hopes of getting parent voices into the media discussion of eating disorders: we do not endorse or investigate the credentials of journalists.

 While F.E.A.S.T. is eager to add caregiver-oriented voices to the public view of eating disorders, we also want to encourage responsible journalism and caution interviewees of potential issues.

 - The decision to be interviewed is a serious one and no one has a responsibility to do so

 - Families can refuse to participate in exploitive or sensationalist interviews

 - Parents can ask for anonymity for themselves and their children, or use pseudonyms

 - Parents can refuse to answer questions about medical details like weights, and refuse to provide pictures of a patient when gravely ill